 If you take notes by hand on your mobile device – either with your finger or a stylus – you know there's no substitute for a solid handwriting recognition app to make all your scribbles legible.

-Handwriting recognition technology for mobile devices has been around for decades, despite its relatively low profile.
-Ever heard of the PalmPilot or the Newton MessagePad?
-Both portable '90s PDAs recognized character input with a stylus — and a little hoop jumping.
+Handwriting recognition has been around for decades, starting with the PalmPilot and the Newton MessagePad from the 1990s.
+These popular PDAs recognized character input with a stylus.
 You had to write legibly for the Newton to recognize lettering, and you had to learn the Graffiti language for the Palm to do the same.

-This colorful utility is a combination notebook, sketchbook and scrapbook that supports voice input, PDF annotation and handwriting-to-text conversion with the helper app Mazec.
-MetaMoJi provides a large assortment of pens, calligraphy pens and inks, graphics, and layouts for writing and sketching.
-You can edit and tag voice memos to your visuals or documents – or import a PDF file, mark it up and save it back out as a PDF.
-You can share notes via email, Twitter, Facebook or Tumblr or store and share files with Google Drive, Evernote and Dropbox.
-The app lets you sync all folders to the MetaMoJi Cloud, a service that saves and manages documents (up to 2GB) for free.
-For extra security, you can also password protect your notes.
+The app offers a large assortment of pens, calligraphy pens and inks, graphics, and layouts for writing and sketching.
+You can edit and tag voice memos to visuals or documents – or import a PDF file, mark it up and save it back out as a PDF.
+You can share notes via email, Twitter, Facebook or Tumblr, or store and share files with Google Drive, Evernote and Dropbox.
+You can sync all folders to the MetaMoJi Cloud, which saves and manages up to 2GB documents for free and password protect your notes.

 Notes Plus ($9.99)Credit: Notes Plus